Are you missing teeth, or having problems with an ill-fitting denture or bridge? If so, you should consider dental

 The next best thing to real teeth, dental implants are designed to look, feel, and function like your natural teeth so you can be confident in your smile.
-And, dental implants may actually cost less, and provide better long-term value and can be a terrific investment in long-term oral health.
+Because of their advantages over traditional tooth replacement options, dental implants provide excellent long-term value and can be a terrific investment in long-term oral health.

 Dental implants offer several advantages: